peterkarney1/CDECatapult.github.io/privacy.md

 ## Rejecting cookies

-If you want to restrict or block the cookies set by Technology Strategy Board you can do this through your browser settings.
+If you want to restrict or block the cookies set by Connected Digital Economy Catapult you can do this through your browser settings.
 The 'Help' menu in your browser should explain how you can do this, as well as how to delete cookies from your computer.
 For more information, see the 'About cookies' website.